SDR Team Operating Model: Stack, Cadence and Handoff

 Layers 4 and 5

 Coaching and handoff are rarely in the initial stack design.
 They get added after a missed quota or after a bad AE handoff causes a qualified meeting to fall apart.
-Building them in from the 2-to-5-rep stage prevents both failure modes at the cost of an extra tool seat.
+Building them in from the 2-to-5-rep stage prevents both failure modes at the cost of one extra tool seat.

 Recommended Tools